-Insuring your business vehicle should be easy: Just buy a business insurance auto policy (BAP) and drive...
-Unfortunately, this is not always the case.
+Insuring your business vehicle should be easy, just buy a business insurance auto policy (BAP) and drive...
+Unfortunately, this is not always the case, mentioned Evelyn Calabuch, principal agent at American US Insurance, a Florida Independent Insurance Agency based in Boca Raton and specialized in business, commercial auto and workers compensation insurance.
 The following article will show you some of the myths related to it and how to avoid making mistakes when purchasing a commercial / business auto policy.

 Who needs Florida Business Auto Insurance?

 In general, if an auto is used in tasks related to the operator's occupation, profession or business, other than commuting, a commercial policy is necessary.

 - If you are using your auto to transport goods or people for a fee or if you use your auto to conduct a service such as patient visitation, realtors, rideshare or Uber or Lyft, you may need a commercial auto insurance policy.